Explainable embeddings with Distance Explainer: Conclusion

 Future work could refine the method for text and other non-visual embeddings, explore alternative distance metrics, and optimize or automate parameter selection.
 Studies on human interpretability could provide insights into usability in real-world applications.

 \begin{credits}

 We thank Willem van der Spek for fruitful discussions and feedback on quantitative evaluation and for providing an Incremental Deletion implementation.
 We also thank Jisk Attema and Elena Ranguelova for helpful discussions about the algorithm and experimental setup.
 We thank the anonymous reviewers for their constructive feedback, which improved the clarity and completeness of the paper.
+Finally, we express our deep gratitude to Vikram Sunkara for presenting our work at the XAI-2026 conference and for his insightful comments on the presentation.
 Experiments were run on the DAS-6 cluster \citep{das}.